GBeurier/pinard/docs/source/augmentation.rst

+.. _augmentation:

 Augmentation Module
 ===================

-The `pinard.augmentation` module in Pinard provides functionalities for data augmentation techniques.
+The :mod:`pinard.augmentation` module in Pinard provides functionalities for data augmentation techniques.
 Data augmentation is a crucial step in improving the generalization and robustness of machine learning models by increasing the diversity and size of the training data.

 This module includes several augmentation functions that can be used to apply specific techniques to NIRS data: